 If there is a satisfactory qualified image from among the captured images, the procedure is complete, otherwise, an error message appears on the computer “No frame was qualified.
 Please try again.”

-Note: If power is disconnected to the camera, such as during closing a laptop, it will take a few seconds after power is reestablished for the camera to operate as normal.
-See Section 9.4.

 Operator Capture Mode

 When there is an operator,

 The operator unchecks the “Auto Capture” mode and clicks the “Start” button.